 Fire Safety Equipment and Systems are Considered a First Line of Defense

-Fire suppression systems are designed as a “first attack” against fire while everyone is evacuating and before the fire brigade arrives.
+Real estate Fire Suppression Systems are designed as a “first attack” against fire while everyone is evacuating and before the fire brigade arrives.
 While most fires start as a controllable and small fire, extinguishing it in its early stage will successfully prevent the spread of fire in a building.
 The first line of defense should be strategically chosen and determined according to the risks in the premises.
 The three most common types of fire suppressants are as follows:

 This is the most common type, which is used in sprinkler systems.
 Usually, the system is connected to a fire detector, which identifies smoke and fire, then sends the signal to the water system so it can release its contents.
-In some cases, these systems are manually operated and might need quicker communication methods to efficiently use.
+In some cases, these systems are manually operated and might need quicker communication methods to efficiently use in your Real estate Fire Suppression Systems.

 Fire is kept alive by oxygen, which makes inert gases the ideal suppressant.
 It works by cutting out the oxygen from the fire and completely smothering it.
 Though it is an effective extinguisher, the argon and purified nitrogen can be dangerous, requiring proper usage.
 This type of system is used for electrical equipment in contrast to water, which could cause more damage on electrical units.